oskareriksson/restaurant/README.md

-# Restaurant - A restaurant table booking system
+# Restaurant - A restaurant table reservation system

+A fullstack JavaScript application intended to be used for making table reservations a breeze.